 Over 40% of internet users in Indonesia use a Virtual Private Network (VPN) to access the internet in their country.

-A VPN keeps your online activities flying under the radar by encasing it in a tunnel of impenetrable encryption.
-This prevents nosy third parties like governments and their pals the ISPs from monitoring, recording or blocking your online activities.
+A VPN keeps your online activities flying under the radar by encasing your internet connection in a tunnel of impenetrable encryption.
+This prevents nosy third parties like governments and their pals the ISPs from monitoring, recording, or blocking your online activities.

 A VPN also makes it possible to tunnel under the walls that governments and ISPs erect that prevent you from accessing online content that they have deemed unfit for your consumption, such as streaming services or social networks.

-In this article, I review the top 5 best VPNs for use in Indonesia.
+In this article, I review the top seven best VPNs for use in Indonesia.

 How to Use Your VPN in Indonesia